jaejun-lee/Like_for_Like_Sale_Analysis/README.md

 ## Use case
 * You can connect to two page simple web app to show use case of clustering model.
 * It will be available at http://54.160.190.65:8105/ for a week.
+* submit store page is pre-filled with Crown Plaza hotel information for testing.

 <p align="center">
   <img src="image/submitstore.png" width = 800>